karimnyumba/Fucha_Bins/README.md

 ## What We Do

-We aim to address the issue of plastic waste by organizing our first community project to assemble and design sustainable trash **Smart Bins** for the recycling of plastic. **Fucha** bins, an abbreviation for **Fedha Uchafu**, meaning **lucrative waste management** aims to transform plastic waste collected from different areas into eco-bricks for sustainable spaces.
+We aim to address the issue of plastic waste by organizing our first community project to assemble and design sustainable trash **Smart Bins** for the recycling of plastic. **Fucha** bins, an abbreviation for **Bins of the Future**, meaning **lucrative waste management** aims to transform plastic waste collected from different areas into eco-bricks for sustainable spaces.

 ## Our Belief